ninjahome/ninja-go/testCase.md

 6. connect to the public network node✅

 ##5 contact
-1. add contact
+1. add contact✅
-2. update contact
+2. update contact✅
-3. remove contact
+3. remove contact✅
-4. sync contact
+4. sync contact✅
-5. connect to a private network node
+5. connect to a private network node✅
-6. connect to a public network node
+6. connect to a public network node✅
-7. connect to localhost node
+7. connect to localhost node✅
 8. sync contact from other peers
 9. connect to a service without my contact